Cesar312/Tableau/ReadMe.md

 df = pd.concat(li, axis=0, ignore_index=True)
 ```

-The data was exported to a CSV file and loaded to a PostgreSQL database to finaliaze the ETL process.
+The data was exported to a CSV file and loaded to a PostgreSQL database to continue the ETL process.
 The following two queries were executed to finalize the data for Tableau:

 ```sql
  -- create table bikes to import the data from the data frame